miroshQa/debugmaster.nvim/README.md

 -- make sure to call this after you do vim.cmd("colorscheme x") -- otherwise this highlight group could be cleaned by your colorscheme
 ```
-1. You are assumed to discover other dm.cfg options either using lua language
+1. You are assumed to discover other dm options either using lua language
-server autocompletion or inspecting the [cfg](./lua/debugmaster/cfg.lua) file
+server autocompletion or inspecting the correponding file

 ## Recipes